aalom/PythonProblems/README.md

 # PythonProblems
-This repository will contain some problems solved using python programming language
+This repository contains some problems that have been solved using python programming language